mitch104/mh-wesbite/website/blog/2020-03-07-scan-to-listen.md

 At the moment the app only supports the platforms Audible and Spotify, the app has been built in such a way that it is extendable to additional platforms such as Apple Music.

 Whilst this project has been very enjoyable and rewarding to work on, it of course would be nice for this to make a bit of money on the side.
-So far it has proved very tricky to mometize.
+So far it has proved very tricky to monetize.
 Both the [Amazon Affiliate Program](https://affiliate-program.amazon.co.uk/) and the [Audible Affiliate Program](https://www.audible.com/ep/affiliate-intro) are unsuitable:
  - The Amazon program allows you to advertise specific product links however these will open Amazon in a browser rather than into the Audible app itself which would be a big strain on usability.
  - The Audible program have advertising links that deep link into Audible however they cannot be targeted towards a specific product, only deals or new sign-ups.